Selecting a BISAC Code

 The short answer is "no".
 The longer answer: we often get asked this when an author or publisher calls our office or emails us.
 We consistently recommend that the author or publisher pick the code for themselves.
 We are not subject matter experts on a book we've not read.
 That means, we aren't in a good position to select the best code for the book.

 What about adding new codes?

 BISG's Subject Codes Committee meets once a month all year to discuss the BISAC codes.
 The codes are updated annually, typically in late October or early November.
-The 2019 codes are the most recent code list.
+The most recent code list was published in December 2022.
 A current code list cannot be changed, but new codes may be added to the next code list.